What is happening in ArchivesSpace v2.7.0 and beyond?

 - The values in Basic Information > Language of Materials will migrate to the new controlled value list under the new Languages sub-record in your Resource records as part of the update to v2.7.0.
 The presence of this information fulfills the requirement of the sub-record.
 You will not have to take any additional action for these records.

 - The notes in Notes > Language of Materials will move from under the Notes heading to under the Language of Materials sub-record.
 They will display as text.
-Though this note alone does not meet the requirements of the sub-record, since it is paired with a Language (per the above), so you will not need to take any additional actions on these records.
+Though this note alone does not meet the requirements of the sub-record, since it is paired with a Language (per the above), you will not need to take any additional actions on these records.

 If you have zero Language of Materials information in any of your resource records:

-- The new Language of Materials sub-record will be blank after updating to v2.7.0, which means you will be able to view your resource records as usual but will be prevented from saving them until you add value.
+- The new Language of Materials sub-record will be blank after updating to v2.7.0, which means you will be able to view your resource records as usual but will be prevented from saving them until you add values.

 - The batch_update_langmaterials* plugin was designed for cases where there is no data, however, since it will take global action, it will use a single language across all holdings.
-If you believe your repository holds materials in more than one language, the use of this plugin will create an inaccurate description.
+If you believe your repository holds materials in more than one language, the use of this plugin will create inaccurate description.
 Please see the plugin page for instructions.